-(2) The table below sets forth as to each non-management director the aggregate number of unvested RSUs and aggregate number of stock options outstanding as of December 31, 2020.
+The table below sets forth as to each non-management director the aggregate number of unvested RSUs and aggregate number of stock options outstanding as of December 31, 2020.
 All of the stock options set forth in the table below are fully vested.
 The RSUs set forth in the table below vest in accordance with the terms described above.

-AGGREGATE NUMBER OF FORTIVEAGGREGATE NUMBER OF UNVEST STOCK OPTIONS OWNED AS OF FORTIVE RSUS OWNED AS OF

-NAME DECEMBER 31, 2020 DECEMBER 31, 2020
+NAME AGGREGATE NUMBER OF FORTIV STOCK OPTIONS OWNED AS OF DECEMBER 31, 2020 EAGGREGATE NUMBER OF UNVESTED FORTIVE RSUS OWNED AS OF DECEMBER 31, 2020

 Daniel L. Comas (3)

 Feroz Dewan 39,381 3,730

 Sharmistha Dubey (3) 4,510 2,683

 Rejji P. Hayes (3)

 Kate D. Mitchell 23,981 3,934

 Mitchell P. Rales 5,220 5,209

 Steven M. Rales 5,220 5,209

 Jeannine Sargent 9,429 4,085

 Alan G. Spoon 37,334 4,596

-(3) Ms. Dubey joined the Board in August 2020, Mr. Hayes joined the Board in December 2020, and Mr. Comas joined the Board in March 2021.
+Ms. Dubey joined the Board in August 2020, Mr. Hayes joined the Board in December 2020, and Mr. Comas joined the Board in March 2021.
 As a result of the timing of their respective appointment to the Board, Ms. Dubey received her award in August 2020, Mr. Hayes received his prorated award in January 2021, and Mr. Comas received his prorated award in April 2021.
+(3)

-(4) Pursuant to the Non-Employee Director's Deferred Compensation Plan, each of the directors was entitled to defer up to 100% of the annual retainer into RSUs with a target value equal to the amount of the annual retainer deferred.
-For compensation payable in 2020, each of Mss.
-Dubey, Mitchell and Sargent and Messrs.
-Dewan, Rales and Rales elected to defer 100%, and Mr. Spoon elected to defer 50%, of the annual retainer into RSUs with target value equal to the amount deferred and vesting on the anniversary of the grant date.
+Pursuant to the Non-Employee Director's Deferred Compensation Plan, each of the directors was entitled to defer up to 100% of the annual retainer into RSUs with a target value equal to the (4) Pursuant to the Non-Employee Director's Deterred Compensation Plan, each of the director's was entitled to deter up to 100% of the annual retainer into KSUS with a target value equal to the annual retainer deferred.
+For compensation plane, each of the bubbe, Mitchell and Sargent and Messrs.
+Dewan, Rales and Rales and Rales elected to defer 100%, and Mr. Spoon elected to defer 50%, of the annual retainer into RSUS with target value equal to the amount deferred and vesting on the anniversary of the grant date.
 Since RSUs granted in 2020 for the annual retainer deferred are accounted for under FASB ASC Topic 718, they are reported under the "Stock Awards" column in the table above.
 As discussed in further detail in "Compensation Discussion and Analysis-Treatment of Equity-Based Compensation Upon Vontier Separation," the share amounts set forth above reflect adjustments as applicable pursuant to the anti-dilution provisions of the 2016 Stock Incentive Plan to account for the separation of Vontier and preserve the intrinsic value of each award.